Table of Contents

-- Stage 2 and 3 include the use of steroids, surgical excision, and radiotherapy for advanced disease.
+- Stages 2 and 3 include the use of steroids, surgical excision, and radiotherapy for advanced disease.

-There is some research that has shown allogeneic stem cell transplants have helped with MF treatment.
+There is some research indicating that allogeneic stem cell transplants have helped with MF treatment.
 Photochemotherapy with UV-A (PUVA) has been beneficial for some patients.

 Prognosis of Mycosis Fungoides